 Here’s a recipe for classic Zucchini Bread that is low in sodium, sweet, and incredibly moist.
-Using applesauce makes this homemade low salt zucchini bread super moist.
-It really is the perfect zucchini quick bread recipe that fits perfectly into a low sodium lifestyle.
+Using applesauce makes this homemade low sodium zucchini bread super moist.
+It really is the perfect zucchini quick bread recipe that fits into a low sodium lifestyle.
 In fact, the only items with any sodium are the eggs and a trace amount in the zucchini.

 Summer is zucchini season and, for me, the thought of zucchini bread brings back memories of my grandmother baking zucchini bread.
 My grandmother, Marletta, had a garden in her backyard.
 I’d constantly want to check to see if the zucchini was ready to be picked, and like any good grandma, she would oblige me…even though she knew vegetables don’t ripen between lunch and dinner.

 But once that zucchini was ready, Marletta would bake up some delicious zucchini bread.
 Unfortunately, nobody can find her recipe and my grandma is no longer around to share her knowledge.
 But I do know she was using applesauce as a sweetener long before others.
 So I think she would appreciate that touch.